-Question Management response Have Walsall Metropolitan Borough Council assessed the risk of material misstatement in the financial statements due to fraud?
+Question Management response 1.
+Have Walsall Metropolitan Borough Council assessed the risk of material misstatement in the financial statements due to fraud?
 Yes.
 How has the process of identifying and responding to the risk of fraud been undertaken and what are the results of this process?
 An assessment of the key risks to the financial statements is undertaken annually.
 This covers areas where there is a higher risk of misstatement or potential error and ensures that sufficient controls and checks are in place to mitigate the risk.
 The assessment includes the review of findings from external audits interim audit of the accounts and internal audits annual review of core financial systems, which includes the risk of fraud, coverage of internal controls including approvals, segregation of duties, potential for override of controls, etc. From these, management are able to gain assurance that key financial, IT and internal control systems are in place and working effectively.
 Management also ensure that recommendations arising from audits are actioned promptly.
 The nature of the assessment also includes a review and sign off by the CFO of accounting estimates, judgments and decisions, senior finance officer reviews of working papers of the financial statements, appropriate segregations of duties in respect of entries within the accounts, journal controls, and creditor/debtor balance reviews, ensuring that revenue is appropriately recognised in the accounts.
 Key procedures are reviewed and kept up to date, and when new systems or policy changes occur (for example the annual review of treasury management (TM) policy statements and practices) training / briefings are provided.
 How do the Local Authority's risk management processes link to financial reporting?
 Recommendations from internal and external audit reports are actioned promptly and management review progress in implementation.
-Follow ups are made on No or Limited Assurance audits to ensure action is being taken to improve internal controls and minimise the risk of fraud or error.
+Follow ups are made on Priority 1 audit action to ensure action is being taken to improve internal controls and minimise any risk of fraud or error.
 Progress is reported to Audit Committee.

-Question Management response How do the Local Authority's risk management processes link to financial reporting?
-Management processes include a review of results of the external auditors audit of the accounts each year and the ISA260 report, which are reported to Audit Committee, and key recommendations are promptly followed up / implemented.
+Question Management response 1.
+How do the Local Authority's risk management processes link to financial reporting (continued) ?
+Management processes include a review of results of the external auditors audit of the accounts each year and the Audit Findings Report, which are reported to Audit Committee, and key recommendations are promptly followed up / implemented.
 The CFO and the Chief Executive are required to provide assurance in the form of the Annual Letter of Representation on matters relating to the financial statements, to which the Monitoring Officer (MO) contributes.
 Review of arrangements for counter fraud and anti-corruption are undertaken regularly.
-The last formal change to both the Counter Fraud Policy and the Anti-Money Laundering Policy was undertaken in 2017 and reported to Audit Committee in April 2017, with revised Counter Fraud and Anti-Money Laundering Policies then published.
-During 2020 a review has been undertaken using the Fighting Fraud and Corruption Locally 2020 resource, which is a local government strategy that provides good practice advice and guidance to local authorities with regards to tackling Fraud and Corruption and is supported by the CIPFA Counter Fraud Centre.
-This has been utilised to draft an update to the council's Counter Fraud policy which is due to be reported to the Corporate Management Team in March 2021 and Audit Committee in April 2021.
-The report to Audit Committee in April 2021 will also include an updated work programme to embed the Counter Fraud policy.
+The last formal change to the Counter Fraud Policy was undertaken in April 2021 and to the Anti-Money Laundering Policy (AMLP) in 2017 and reported to Audit Committee in April 2021 and April 2017 respectively, with revised Counter Fraud and Anti-Money Laundering Policies then published.
+A revision of the AMLP is currently underway and will be reported to Audit Committee in April.
 Training is provided on key policies and procedures including the Code of Conduct, internal controls, risk, etc and appropriate segregation of duties is maintained.
-Training is also provided in key areas of the Statements and changes in accounting policies and their implications on the statements.
-The review of the statement of accounts focuses on the suitability of accounting policies and treatments, changes in policy, major areas of judgement such as provisions, and any significant adjustments.
+Training is also provided in key areas of the Statements and changes in accounting policies and their implications on the Statements.
+The review of the Statement of Accounts focuses on the suitability of accounting policies and treatments, changes in policy, major areas of judgement such as provisions, and any significant adjustments.
 Once this has been covered and assurance received, the accounts are approved.